AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 If you are releasing a playback (or the programmer) using the \<Release\> button then a temporary mask is used.
 This starts off with everything set, so all attributes will release.
 Press the Attribute Bank buttons to set a different mask - when you press the first button all the other attribute groups will clear.

-- You can type a release time on the keypad before you press \<Release\> to override the default release fade time.
+- You can type a release time on the keypad before you press \<Release\> to override the global release fade time.

 Other release operations
 -----------------------------------